 Heat oven to 350°F

-Heat 2 tablespoons vegetable oil in 12-inch skillet over medium heat.
-Add 9 ot 10 meatballs; brown on all sides.
+Heat 2 tablespoons of vegetable oil in a 12-inch skillet over medium heat.
+Add 9 to 10 meatballs; brown on all sides.
 Remove from pan; drain on paper towels.
 Repeat with remaining meatballs.
-Place browned meatballs in oven-proof dish.
+Place browned meatballs in an ovenproof dish.
 Cover with aluminum foil.
 Bake in preheated 350°F oven for 30 minutes.

 Yield: 28 meatballs.

 Melt 3 tablespoons of butter in a saucepan.
 Whisk in 3 tablespoons of flour; stir for two minutes.

 Whisk in vegetable broth and beef broth until bubbly and thickened.
 Whisk in cream, mustard, and soy sauce until smooth and bubbly.